All Episodes

 I agree.

-I mean, maybe we're due to go over it again, but I can tell you that it's absolutely a fact that he's trying to keep every campaign promise he made, and that's refreshing.
+I mean, this is a guy that is, if you look at his checklist, I mean, maybe we're due to go over it again, but I can tell you that it's absolutely a fact that he's trying to keep every campaign promise he made, and that's refreshing.

 But they forget what their job is, and that's what it is.

-They they want keep their job.
+They want to keep their job.

 Term limits for all those in Congress and Senate.